 "I was born in a family where the ball is bouncing," Thiam said.
 "Basketball is who I am."

-The 31-year-old forward was even considering trying out for the NBA’s summer league, which started in July, but that dream was cut short when his LG K20 Plus suddenly exploded in his right hand while he was riding in a friend’s car on May 15.
+The 31-year-old forward was even considering trying out for the NBA’s summer league, which started in July, but that dream was cut short when his phone exploded in his right hand while he was riding in a friend’s car on May 15.

 "It just blew up," Thiam said, recalling the event.
-"It exploded.
+"It exploded with an electrical spark.
 The driver, who is my friend, was screaming.
 We all were screaming.
 I thought I was going to die.
 It was ... it was terrifying."

-Thiam suffered second and third degree burns, as well as damage to his thumb, index finger and middle finger which resulted in “serious and permanent injuries,” according to the lawsuit.
+Thiam suffered second and third degree burns, as well as damage to his thumb, index finger and middle finger which resulted in "permanent and severe injuries" caused by manufacturing defects in the battery, according to the lawsuit.

 "I'm a basketball player, and I work," he said.
 "This is how I provide for my family.
 It's scary right now, I don't know what I'm going to do."